bytebase/bytebase.com/content/docs/slow-query/slow-query-report.md

 title: Turn on Slow Queries Report in Bytebase
 ---

 After you enable slow query logs in your database, you can turn on the Slow Queries Report in Bytebase.
-Only the workspace owner and DBA can turn on/off the Slow Queries Report.
+Only the workspace admin and DBA can turn on/off the Slow Queries Report.

 1. Go to the **Settings** page in Bytebase.